maduhu/Documentation/CentralLedger/central_ledger_endpoints.md

 ### Transfer Object<a name="transfer_object"></a>

+A transfer represents money being moved between two DFSP accounts at the central ledger.

+The transfer must specify an execution_condition, in which case it executes automatically when presented with the fulfillment for the condition.
+(Assuming the transfer has not expired or been canceled first.)
+Currently, the central ledger only supports the condition type of [PREIMAGE-SHA-256](https://interledger.org/five-bells-condition/spec.html#rfc.section.4.1) and a max fulfillment length of 65535.

+Some fields are Read-only, meaning they are set by the API and cannot be modified by clients.
+A transfer object can have the following fields:

 | Name | Type | Description |
 | ---- | ---- | ----------- |
 | id   | URI | Resource identifier |